Bhanuteja10/Bot/README.md

 ## Usage

 Access the web application by opening your browser and navigating to `http://localhost:3000`.
-You can interact with the personal tutor using the chat interface, upload files for analysis, and access educational resources.
+You can interact with the tutor using the chat interface, upload files for analysis, and access educational resources.

 ## API Endpoints